Reginleif88/reginleif_lab/docs/Project-12-KMS-Key-Management-Service.md

 KMS clients automatically look for a DNS SRV record to find the KMS host.
 Creating this record enables automatic activation without manual configuration on each client.

+> **Port 1688** is the well-known port for KMS (Key Management Service).
+When a Windows client with a GVLK attempts activation, it connects to TCP port 1688 on the KMS host.
+The `_vlmcs._tcp` SRV record tells clients where to find this service (VLMCS = Volume License Management Client Service).

 ### A. Create SRV Record

 ```powershell